OK CHECK-IN SYSTEM

 The other player responds in one of three ways.

 - Thumbs Up - The Player is letting you know that this is in Character and they're comfortable continuing.

 - A Level Hand - Unsure.
 It is easiest to assume that this response is a Thumbs Down

 - Thumbs Down - The Player is letting you know that they are not comfortable continuing.

 If a Player responds with a level hand or a thumbs down, the best course of action is to end the scene and respect their boundaries.
 It is absolutely encouraged to ask the Player if they'd like to go for a walk and talk through the situation or if they would like space.
 Please respect the wishes of the Player in that moment and give them what they need.
-If you feel like the situation was not resolved and you want to check in, speak to your Directors to help you find comfort as well.
+If you feel like the situation was not resolved and you want to check in, speak to a Guide to help you find comfort as well.

 We do not like to think that this will ever come up, but this system should never be used to advance a character, escape In Character consequences or to negatively affect another character/player.
-A player found abusing this system for their benefit will be reprimanded or asked to leave the event at the discretion of the Directors.
+A player found abusing this system for their benefit will be reprimanded or asked to leave the event at the discretion of the local branch.